knpuniversity/oo/knpu/episode4/static-methods.md

 In `index.php`, the three battle types are hard coded right in the HTML.
 So what happens if we decide to add a *fourth* battle type to `BattleManager`.
-No problem: add a new constant, then update the `battle()` method lgoic for whatever this new type does.
+No problem: add a new constant, then update the `battle()` method logic for whatever this new type does.

 But surprise!
 If we forget to *also* add the new type to `index.php`, then nobody's